 Fun for family get-togethers and parties.
 Takes five minutes to heat up, 10 minutes to cook.
 Fits up to six small pizzas at a time.
 Easy to set up and clean.

 Takes some trial and error to get a good pizza out of it.
 Some buyers say this option doesn't cook pizzas evenly.

 Pizza takes about 15 minutes to cook.
 Also works for a variety of other foods, from chicken fingers to s'mores.
 Easy to clean and store.
 Comes with a timer.
 Top and bottom heating elements work separately, giving you full control over how this option cooks.
 Nice design.

 This oven gets deceptively hot; be careful with it around children, or your own skin.
 Pizza cooks well, but does not end up piping hot when done.
-Has a break-in smell that takes a few uses to clear up.
+Has a break-in smell that clears up over time.

 Heats up fast and cooks a pizza in under 10 minutes.
 Also works well for foods such as fries and wings, as well as for reheating foods.
 1500 watts of power.
 Includes features such as an LED display, a simple to use timer, and one-touch cooking.

 No window, so you can't keep an eye on your food as it cooks.
 Oven gets really hot when it is on; be careful about touching it.
 Some buyers said that this option cooks unevenly because of the way the heating elements are positioned.